 Add in 4 1/2 cups of the flour and the salt.
 Starting on low, slowly mix the dough together, raising the speed as it comes together.
 If it looks too wet add a tablespoon or two of the remaining flour.
-Knead for 10 minutes or until the dough is smooth, elastic and doesn't stick to the bowl.
+Knead for 10 minutes or until the dough is smooth, elastic and not sticking to the bowl.

 Remove from the mixer and place in a lightly oiled bowl.
 Cover with a clean dish towel and place somewhere warm for 1 hour or until doubled in size.

-Drizzle a good amount of EVOO on a medium sized, high sided baking sheet.
-Place the proofed dough on the oiled sheet tray.
+Drizzle a good amount of EVOO into a high sided, 9x13 cake pan.
+Place the proofed dough into oiled pan.
 Using your fingertips spread the dough out making sure it reaches the sides and edges.
 If it springs back give it a few minutes and try again.
 Let sit for another 20-30 minutes then sprinkle with the flaked sea salt and black pepper.

 Preheat oven to 425℉.